anyone2/IndigoPlugin-Voice-Monkey/README.md

 This feature requires that you enable the Indigo Alexa Plugin.

 - Decide which device you have created will ask the question.
-Simple enough.
 - Within the Indigo Alexa Plugin
     - Plugins -> Alexa -> Manage Alexa Device Publications...
     - Select the device that you want to be able to ask Yes or No questions